-Practice.
-My Social Practice provides affordable, highly creative ideas, content, social media strategy, and personal support exclusively to dental practices.
+Jack Hadley is one of the founding partners at My Social Practice.
+My Social Practice provides affordable, highly creative ideas, content, social media strategy, and personal support to dental and optometry practices.
 Jack also teaches Social Media Marketing to MBA students at BYU's Marriott School of Management.
 Contact My Social Practice at info@mysocialpractice.com or call (877) 316-7516.